 The Department of Psychology at Georgia Southern University proudly offers a broad range of courses and degree programs for students, as well as psychological services to the community.

 We are home to undergraduate Bachelors degree programs, an M.S.
 Program in Experimental Psychology, and a PsyD Program in Clinical Psychology.
 At the undergraduate level, approximately 1300 students are enrolled in the B.A. or B.S. degree programs at our Statesboro Campus and Armstrong Campus in Savannah.
-We also offer a certificate in Applied Behavior Analysis on the Armstrong Campus.
+We also offer a minor in Applied Behavior Analysis on the Armstrong Campus.
 Majors gain foundational knowledge of psychology, explore the breadth of the field’s research.
 Students leave our undergraduate program with a foundational understanding of psychological science and its application, including data analysis, writing, and critical thinking.
 With these skills they are prepared to enter the work force or pursue graduate study in psychology or related fields.

 Graduate students in our M.S.
 Experimental Program gain more depth in psychology as they engage in research under the supervision of a faculty mentor.
 Students also have the opportunity to learn about teaching psychology through our optional teaching emphasis.
 Graduates of the M.S. program work in the public or private sector, or go on for a doctoral degree.